sagemathinc/cocalc/notes/final_push.md

 - [ ] (2:00?)
 BUG: trying to download a large file (even 5MB!) can lead to disaster, e.g., rh.pdf from books project.

-- [ ] (0:20?) make it so "connecting..." message also displays a message in same way as "upgrade" box.

 - [ ] (0:20?) when delete a tab, need to resize all tabs

-- [ ] (1:00?) make it so there is a way to see which hub user is connected to (say in settings or hover text over connection)

 - [ ] (3:00?) fix doc sync with multiple hubs